Published and Forthcoming Papers

 Cohort at Risk: The Long-Term Consequences of Conflict for Child School Achievement (with Hendrik Jürges, Samah Hallaq and Alexandra Schwarz) - IZA Discussion Paper No. 10994.
 Under Review.

 The Ant or the Grasshopper?
 The Long-Term Consequences of Unilateral Divorce Laws on Savings of European Households (with Viola Angelini, Marco Bertoni and Christoph T. Weiss) - IZA Discussion Paper No. 10363.
-Under Review.
+Revise and Resubmit.